Making a New World

-A variety of topics are addressed in the songs on Making a New World, including war reparations, social housing reforms, women's suffrage, the Dada movement, the Tiananmen Square protests, sanitary napkins, gender realignment operations, and the development of technologies such as ultrasound, synthesisers, and air-to-ground radio communication.
+A variety of topics are addressed in the songs on Making a New World, including war reparations, social housing reforms, women's suffrage, the Dada movement, the 1989 Tiananmen Square protests and massacre, sanitary napkins, gender realignment operations, and the development of technologies such as ultrasound, synthesisers, and air-to-ground radio communication.
 The primary recordings for the album came from two real-time band run-throughs by Field Music, recorded in a single day shortly after the original museum performances.
 The band's guitarist Kevin Dosdale designed visuals used for the former's tour dates and the museum shows.

 Making a New World features a diverse mix of styles, genres, and instruments, as well as multiple shifts in mood and tone, sophisticated vocal harmony, and brief instrumental vignettes.
 The album received generally positive reviews from music critics and was praised for the ambition and originality, with Field Music being complimented for making such lofty subject matter enjoyable.
 Some critics were more negative, saying it was the wrong platform for the concept, or that too many ideas were contained to form a cohesive album.